-- Remind people that giving is part of our worship and response to a generous God; it is an important hallmark of our discipleship. ('Where your treasure is, there your heart will be also' Luke 12:24).
+- ✓ Giving is part of our worship and response to a generous God; it is an important hallmark of our discipleship. ('Where your treasure is, there your heart will be also' Luke 12:24).
 Some people will be able to give more than others, but everyone should be invited to consider their response, no matter if they consider their giving is large or small. - ✓ Clearly, there may be people in your congregation who could be under often unseen financial or other pressure and it is important to remain sensitive to any personal circumstances.
 Some people simply cannot increase their giving.
-It is important to understand and acknowledge this and not put people under additional stress ('For God loves a cheerful giver' 2 Corinthians 9:7).
+It is important to understand and acknowledge this. ('For God loves a cheerful giver' 2 Corinthians 9:7).
 Perhaps invite those who cannot give more to pray for the Stewardship Programme or you may wish to have a separate 'tick box' on your Response Form eg 'I commit to praying for the resourcing of our chaplaincy's mission and ministry', meaning they can return the form along with those who can increase their giving.